 A supplemental course to Shorthand III emphasizing practice in taking dictation and transcribing at various rates of speed for mailable copy.
 Office style dictation procedures will be emphasized.
+The general secretarial major will work on machine transcription projects.

 MdST 0221 - Medical Dictation and Transcription I (3)